bureau14/qdb-api-php/doc/QdbQueue.md

 -------

 You get a `QdbQueue` instance by calling `QdbCluster::queue()`.
-Then you can perform atomic operation on the queue:
+Then you can perform atomic operations on the queue:

     $queue = $cluster->queue('my queue');
     $queue->pushBack('value 0');